Anti-corruption & Governance

 • Support a strong public service and public sector, and an end to ideologically-driven outsourcing and asset sales (also see Privatisation & Public Assets)

-• Support anti-discrimination measures and end all discrimination
+• Support anti-discrimination measures and work to end all discrimination

 • Ensure the reasonable privacy and rights of citizens to freedom of speech, movement, religion, commerce, employment, internet usage and association, and protect ordinary Australians from abuse by governments and businesses